 Two Types of Second Life Clean Install

 The other Clean Install is for doing just a single viewer.
-This method is often avoided because one has to find all the freaking files among all the other viewer files and I suspect most people don’t know where they are anyway.
+This method is often avoided because one has to find all the freaking files among all the other viewer files and I suspect most people don’t know where they are or what they are named anyway.
 But, it is not that complicated.

-I’ll explain what you need to know to do either style of Second Life clean install.
+I’ll explain what you need to know to do either style of Second Life Clean Viewer Install.

 Multiple Viewer Considerations